LMD-datasets/Expert-NoviceSoccerDataset/README.md

 - Player1-4 : Novice players
 - Player5-8 : Expert players (more than 10 years of soccer experience)

+Each smaple was labeled as expert level or novice level as follows.
 |       | # Expert level samples | # Novice level samples | # All samples  |
 | :----: |:------:| :------:| :-----: |
 |Player1| 1 | 35 | 36 |